palmbeachpete9/proxy-unifi/README.md

 | UniFi Express 7 | `UX7` |
 | UniFi Enterprise Fortress Gateway | `EFG` |

-**Important notice:**
-Some UniFi OS updates (i.e. UniFi OS 5.1.12 that introduced several CVE patches) may completely wipe the script & its data from onboard memory.
-Keep your proxy link saved for cases like that, and reinstall proxy-unifi.
+> **Note:** Some UniFi OS updates (i.e. UniFi OS 5.1.12 that introduced several CVE patches) may completely wipe the script & its data from onboard memory.

-## Proxy engines & protocol selection
+> Keep your proxy link saved for cases like that, and reinstall proxy-unifi.

-The engine is chosen automatically based on the imported link:
+The proxy engine is chosen automatically based on the imported link:

 | Protocol | Engine |
 |---|---|